sqlxpert/stay-stopped-aws-rds-aurora/README.md

     `InvalidDBInstanceState` or `InvalidDBClusterStateFault` :

     - One time:
-      A database could not be stopped because it was in a highly irregular state.
+      A database could not be stopped because it was in an unexpected state.
     - Multiple times for the same database:
-      The database was in an irregular but potentially recoverable state.
+      The database was in an unexpected but potentially recoverable state.
       Stay Stopped retries every 9 minutes, until 24 hours have passed.

   - Log entries are JSON objects.
     - Stay Stopped includes `"level"` , `"type"` and `"value"` keys.